Baby's Best Interest

 By Amy Willis

-In this week’s episode, Obstetrician and Gynecologist Amy Tuteur asks us to consider, “Why do good mothers feel so badly about themselves?”
+In this episode, Obstetrician and Gynecologist Amy Tuteur asks us to consider, “Why do good mothers feel so badly about themselves?”
 Tuteur, a mom of four herself, tells EconTalk host Russ Roberts that the natural parenting movement deserves much of the blame.
 How many of the decisions mothers make during pregnancy and childbirth are subject to pressure, and without demonstrable health benefits for the baby?
 Can the origins of trends in breastfeeding and attachment parenting help us understand the pressures women feel today?
 Are we judging women’s decisions about childbirth too harshly?
 Have we under-emphasized- or even forgotten- just how dangerous childbirth was in the not too distant past?

 What are the incentives at work in the process of childbirth, and whose interests dominate?
 How can economics help us think about changing trends in American parenting?
 There are a lot of questions- and opinions!- that emerged from this week’s episode.
 We hope our questions here can help us continue the conversation.
-As always, we love to hear from you!

 1- To what does Tuteur attribute the dramatic rise in C-sections in the U.S. in recent decades?
 Who has the greatest incentive to press for a C-section- the parents?
 The mother’s doctor(s)?
 The mother’s insurance provider?
 The hospital?
 Others?